Grant management software that integrates with QuickBooks for budget tracking

 Compare QuickBooks-integrated grant management software for nonprofit budget tracking, restricted funds, allocations, and funder reporting.

 GrantLink uses Intuit's official OAuth flow.
-Your QuickBooks credentials are not shared with us.
+Your QuickBooks credentials are never shared with us.

-Access tokens are encrypted and can be revoked directly from GrantLink or from QuickBooks.
+Access tokens are encrypted and can be revoked directly from GrantLink or from QuickBooks at any time.

-Your accountant can stay in QuickBooks while your team operates grants, allocations, and reporting inside GrantLink.
+Your accountant stays in QuickBooks while your team operates grants, allocations, and reporting inside GrantLink.

-These are the questions finance teams usually ask before they decide whether to keep QuickBooks alone or add a grant-specific operating layer.
+The questions finance teams usually ask before deciding whether to keep QuickBooks alone or add a grant-specific operating layer.

-Start the free trial, connect QuickBooks Online, and see how quickly your nonprofit can move from spreadsheet-driven grant operations to cleaner reporting, allocations, and month-end control.
+Start the free trial, connect QuickBooks Online, and move from spreadsheet-driven grant operations to cleaner reporting, allocations, and month-end control.

 No migration required.
 Most organizations are up and running in about 30 minutes.